fmhy/edit/.github/CONTRIBUTING.md

 > [!INFO] NOTE
 > For bigger changes to the wiki, such as debloating efforts or the restructuring of a page/section, you must first discuss these with us via [Discord](https://rentry.co/fmhy-invite) before opening a [Pull Request](https://github.com/fmhy/edit/pulls).

-### Adding a Site

-For submitting new links, follow these steps:

-- Before submitting a link, make sure it's not already added.
-The easiest way to do this is to check our [Single Page](https://api.fmhy.net/single-page) using `ctrl+f`.
-- You can optionally include socials, tools, or any other additional info alongside the entry.
-- Reach out via the feedback system, by opening an [Issue](https://github.com/fmhy/edit/issues), or join our [Discord](https://rentry.co/fmhy-invite).
-- Avoid opening pull requests.
-See [Link Testing](#link-testing) for more info.

 **Don't submit any of the following:**

 - **🕹️ Emulators** - Already listed on the [Game Tech Wiki](https://emulation.gametechwiki.com/index.php/Main_Page).